 On top of that, you can manage campaigns based on revenue metrics and track improvements over time.

-Finally, Search Ads Advanced isn’t just available to developers.
+Finally, developers aren’t the only ones with access to Search Ads Advanced.
 Agencies that manage campaigns on behalf of developers can also use Search Ads Advanced with an active Apple ID.